gtk-rs/gtk4-rs/book/src/actions.md

 - "app" for actions global to the application, and
 - "win" for actions tied to an application window.

-If that would not be the case, we would have to add the action group via [`gio::SimpleActionGroup`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleActionGroup.html).
+If that was not the case, we would have to add the action group manually via [`gio::SimpleActionGroup`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleActionGroup.html).

 <span class="filename">Filename: listings/actions/2/main.rs</span>